diyjac/SDC-P4/README.md

 Explore ways to control the Field of View from the transform perspective by dynamically calculating the optimal source points for finding the lane lines to:

 1. Control and isolate the areas where lane lines can be found, even on roads with high curvature
-2. Control horizontal and **vanishing point** anomalies when dealing with planar 'birds-eye' views.
+2. Control **vanishing point** anomalies when dealing with planar 'birds-eye' views.

 ### 7.4 In Conclusion